garrandall/popular-music-data/tracks/midnight-train-to-georgia-gladys-knight-and-the-pips.md

 Than live without him in mine
 (Her world is his, his and hers alone)

-Ooh, he's leaving
+Oh, he's leaving
 (Leaving)
 On the midnight train to Georgia
 (Leaving on the midnight train)
 Said he's going back to find
 (Going back to find)
-Ooh, a simpler place and time
+Oh, a simpler place and time
 (Whenever he takes that ride, guess who's gonna be right by his side) I've got to be with him
 (I know you will)